-\item The storage for the decomposition is then reduced or potentially increased from $mn$ floats to $mr$, $(n-r)r$ floats for storing $\bC, \bW$ respectively and extra $r$ integers are required to remember the position of each column of $\bC$ in that of $\bA$. \end{theoremHigh}
+The storage requirements for this decomposition are reduced (or potentially increased) from $mn$ floating-point numbers to $mr$ and $(n-r)r$ floating-point numbers for storing $\bC$ and $\bW$, respectively.
+Additionally, $r$ integers are needed to track the position of each column of $\bC$ within $\bA$. \end{theoremHigh}

-The illustration of the column ID is shown in Figure~\ref{fig:column-id} where the yellow vectors denote the linearly independent columns of $\bA$ and the purple vectors in $\bW$ form an $r\times r$ identity submatrix.
-The positions of the purple vectors inside $\bW$ are exactly the same as the positions of the corresponding yellow vectors inside $\bA$.
-The column ID is very similar to the CR decomposition (Theorem~\ref{theorem:cr-decomposition}, p.~\pageref{theorem:cr-decomposition}), both select $r$ linearly independent columns into the first factor and the second factor contains an $r\times r$ identity submatrix.
-The difference is in that the CR decomposition will exactly choose the first $r$ linearly independent columns into the first factor and the identity submatrix appears in the pivots (Definition~\ref{definition:pivot}, p.~\pageref{definition:pivot}).
-And more importantly, the second factor in the CR decomposition comes from the RREF (Lemma~\ref{lemma:r-in-cr-decomposition}, p.~\pageref{lemma:r-in-cr-decomposition}).
-Therefore, the column ID can also be utilized in the applications of the CR decomposition as well, say proving the fact of rank equaling trace in idempotent matrices (Lemma~\ref{lemma:rank-of-symmetric-idempotent2_tmp}, p.~\pageref{lemma:rank-of-symmetric-idempotent2_tmp}), and proving the elementary theorem in linear algebra that column rank equals row rank of a matrix (Corollary~\ref{lemma:equal-dimension-rank}, p.~\pageref{lemma:equal-dimension-rank}).
-Moreover, the column ID is also a special case of rank decomposition (Theorem~\ref{theorem:rank-decomposition}, p.~\pageref{theorem:rank-decomposition}) and is apparently not unique.
-The connection between different column IDs is given by Lemma~\ref{lemma:connection-rank-decom} (p.~\pageref{lemma:connection-rank-decom}).
+Figure~\ref{fig:column-id} demonstrates a column ID of a matrix, where the yellow vectors represent some linearly independent columns of $\bA$, and the purple entries in $\bW$ form an $r\times r$ identity submatrix.
+The positions of these purple entries inside $\bW$ correspond to the positions of the yellow vectors in $\bA$.
+The column ID closely resembles the CR decomposition (Theorem~\ref{theorem:cr-decomposition}): both methods select $r$ linearly independent columns into the first factor, and the second factor contains an $r\times r$ identity submatrix.
+However, in the CR decomposition, the first $r$ linearly independent columns are specifically chosen, and the identity submatrix corresponds to the pivot columns (Definition~\ref{definition:pivot}).
+The second factor in the CR decomposition is derived from the reduced row echelon form (Lemma~\ref{lemma:r-in-cr-decomposition}).
+As a result, column ID can be used in similar contexts as the CR decomposition.
+For example, it is useful in proving that the rank of a symmetric idempotent matrix equals its trace (Proposition~\ref{proposition:rank-of-symmetric-idempotent2_tmp}), and in demonstrating the fundamental linear algebra theorem that the column rank equals the row rank of a matrix (Theorem~\ref{theorem:equal-dimension-rank}).
+Moreover, column ID also serves as a special case of the rank decomposition (Theorem~\ref{theorem:rank-decomposition}) and is apparently not unique.
+The relationships among different column IDs are described in Corollary~\ref{corollary:connection-rank-decom}.